otabuzzman/z80/README.md

 # z80
-A csharp emulator for the Zilog Z80 CPU.
+A csharp and swift emulator for the Zilog Z80 CPU.

 ## The project

-z80 a Z80 emulator that works in real time written in C#.
+z80 a Z80 emulator that works in real time written in C# and Swift.

 These are contained: